jramaya/marketingmd/index.md

 * and examine how organizations make purchase decisions.

-4.1 TILL DEATH DO US PART {#till-death-do-us-part .calibre5}         -
+4.1 TILL DEATH DO US PART

  At 13:58 on Wednesday, May 5, in Houston's St. Luke's Episcopal Hospital, a consumer was born.
 Her name was Alyssa J Nedell and by the time she went home three days later, some of America's biggest marketers were pursuing her with samples, coupons, and assorted freebies.
 Proctor & Gamble hoped its Pampers brand would win the battle for Alyssa's bottom.
 Johnson & Johnson offered a tiny sample of its baby soap.